-Our responsibility in this relationship is to tap into the resources God has provided by reading the Scriptures, confessing our sins, praying for His help, and trusting in His faithfulness.
+Our responsibility in this relationship is to avail ourselves of the resources God has provided by reading the Scriptures, confessing our sins, praying for his help, and trusting in his faithfulness.
 These are the means by which we can fight against our inner demons.
 When we put into use the tools God has given us we can expect God to come to our aid as we fight against the flesh.Read More

 New Course Available!

 We are not a licensed counseling agency, nor are we psychologically or medically trained therapists.
 We offer 'pastoral' counseling intended to bring life change through heart change.